vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 <a name=e></a>Explanation
 -----

-The purpose of this document is to be able to easily to apply a plyabook to a list of hosts without complicated way of doing it.
+The purpose of this document is to be able to easily to apply a playbook to a list of hosts without complicated way of doing it.
 There may be a module or method of specifying a list of hosts, but I want to do it so:
 1. You don't accidentally apply the playbook to other hosts.